Highlander: The Series: Highlander: The Raven

 Plans for a spin-off series led to four episodes of Highlander: The Series to focus on four new women immortals, each seen as a possible spin-off lead.
 The candidates introduced were Alex Raven (Dara Tomanovich), Kyra (Alice Evans), Katya (Justina Vail), and Reagan Cole (Sandra Hess).
 According to behind the scene interviews and Highlander: The Complete Watcher's Guide, fan reaction was largely negative or apathetic concerning these original characters.
 The lead role for Highlander: The Raven went to Elizabeth Gracen's popular recurring character Amanda.
 The spin-off only lasted one season due to low ratings and changes in how syndicated shows are marketed.

-The Methos Chronicles

-In 2001, The Methos Chronicles was an animated Flash web-series (or web-cast) based on Methos (Peter Wingfield), a 5000 year-old immortal introduced in Highlander: The Series.
-Wingfield voiced the character for the series, which lasted only one eight-episode season.
-There were talks about developing a live-action series in the early 2000s with Wingfield but the series never went into production.
-Eight more episodes of The Methos Chronicles were produced by fans and released on Youtube.

 Highlander: Endgame (2000)

 Highlander: Endgame was a theatrical film released to theaters on September 1, 2000.
 Rather than a direct sequel in the Highlander film franchise, it followed the continuity of the recently ended Highlander: The Series, acting as a franchise bridge by reuniting TV series protagonist Duncan MacLeod with his mentor and kinsman Connor MacLeod, the protagonist of the original film and its two sequels.
 The film's antagonist is Jacob Kell (Bruce Payne), an evil immortal who ignores the rules of the Game.
 Although the TV series had made a point to say Duncan had never been married, Endgame introduces Kate Devaney, retroactively revealed to be a pre-immortal Irish woman whom Duncan married in 1715 and then stabbed, activating her immortality.
 Resenting her ageless life and Duncan, Kate becomes a warrior for Kell in the modern day, calling herself Faith.